Breastmilk: Pumping, Collecting, Storing

 You may have to try different techniques and settings on the breast pump before you find ones that work best for you.
 The following are some general tips:

 You can moisten the rim of the breast flange before pumping if you want to create a better seal on the breast.

-Start the pump at the low/minimal suction setting and gradually move the setting to increase the level of suction.
+Start the pump at the low or minimal suction setting.
+Gradually move the setting to increase the level of suction.
 The level usually is set as high as comfort allows.
 Decrease the suction if it causes discomfort.

 Expect to pump for a few minutes before you see a steady flow of milk.

-Don't fill collection bottles more than two-thirds full to avoid any back flow of milk and to allow for expansion if milk is to be frozen.
-If you easily fill bottles, have additional collection bottles ready.
+Don't fill collection bottles more than two-thirds full so that milk does not flow back.
+This also allows the milk to expand if it is to be frozen.
+If you easily fill bottles, have more collection bottles ready.
 Stop and change bottles as needed.
 If your baby takes more than the amount in one bottle at a feeding, you might attach collection bottles that can hold a larger amount to the breast flange.

-It is not always possible to give a baby fresh breast milk, or you may get more than needed for a feeding and want to save the milk for later use.
-In these cases, refrigerate your milk in the labeled collection bottles immediately.
+It is not always possible to give a baby fresh breastmilk.
+Or you may get more than needed for a feeding and want to save the milk for later use.
+In these cases, refrigerate your milk in the labeled collection bottles right away.
 The refrigerator should be at a temperature of 32°F to 39°F (0°C to 3.9°C).

 3 to 6 months in a freezer that is part of a refrigerator unit but has a separate door.